Communication Disorders

 General Information

 The NMSU Department of Communication Disorders offers in-person and online undergraduate programs leading to a Bachelor of Science degree and an in-person graduate program leading to a Master’s degree in Speech-Language Pathology.
-The Master's degree in Speech-Language Pathology satisfies the educational requirements to obtain state licensure and national certification in Speech-Language Pathology.
+The Master's degree in Speech-Language Pathology satisfies the educational requirements to obtain state licensure (in ALL states within the US) and national certification in Speech-Language Pathology.

 Further information regarding the fields of Audiology and Speech-Language Pathology may be obtained on the American Speech-Language-Hearing Association website.
 Information about the NM license requirements can be found on the New Mexico Regulations & Licensing Department website.